Edwinem/msckf_tutorial/README.md

 This project should serve as a tutorial.
 Hopefully, people can read through the codebase and learn how an MSCKF works.
 It is a fairly basic implementation, and lacks some of the more modern upgrades such as the observability constraints.
 Plus as it is implemented in Python it lacks the speed necessary to run this on a actual system.
-If you do want a useful ,performant MSCKF solution then I recommend the [OpenVINS](https://github.com/rpng/open_vins) project.
+If you do want a useful, performant MSCKF solution then I recommend the [OpenVINS](https://github.com/rpng/open_vins) project.

 ## Getting Started